ritterim/rimdev-blog/_posts/2019-11-01-understanding-dart-sass-modules-and-name-spaced-variables.md

 For a long time, we were dependent on the CSS frameworks of others -- and we were quite happy. 😀

 As our needs grew, we needed a framework that suited all of them.
-So we created [Platform UI](https://style.rimdev.io), our custom framework written Sass, BEM, and vanilla JS for our static sites and application platform.
+So we created [Platform UI](https://style.rimdev.io), our custom framework written using Sass, BEM, and vanilla JS for our static sites and application platform.

 Sass recently launched the new [Dart Sass module system](https://github.com/sass/dart-sass/releases/tag/1.23.0), which [Miriam Suzanne](@mirisuzanne) did a great job of introducing in a recent [CSS-Tricks post](https://css-tricks.com/introducing-sass-modules/).